 Varanasi is well connected with India by air and roadways.
 There is a new airport in the city and frequent flights are available from Delhi, Mumbai, Kolkata and other cities.

 There are lots of trains that are available to connect Varanasi from other cities.
-Apart from, Varanasi is well connected via road so anyone can reach Varanasi by road too.
+Apart from that, Varanasi is well connected via road so anyone can reach Varanasi by road too.

-Point– Inside of the city, the best way to explore Varanasi is by walk.
-The streets of Varanasi is very narrow so walk ao Rikshaw or Auto are the best options to hop in the busy streets.
+Point– Inside of the city, the best way to explore Varanasi is by walking.
+The streets of Varanasi are very narrow so walking ao Rikshaw or Auto is the best option to hop in the busy streets.

 Varanasi is very famous for its Pera and Varanasi Silk Saree.
 Godaulia road is a popular place for shopping.
 There are places where you can witness how the Varanasi silk is prepared and from there also you can purchase fabrics or sarees.

-If you are a budget traveller then can find below calculation for 3 days stay –
+If you are a budget traveller then can find below the calculation for 3 day stay –

 Stay – Hostel / Guest House – 500 x 3 = 1500